BU-Spark/ml-spare-it-contamination/3.EDA/README.md

 - **`images_and_labels.ipynb`**: This file contains an analysis of the images and labels in the dataset, including details about class imbalance and other potential issues.

 - **`Performance vs Sample Counts`**: This directory contains graphs of the previous segmentation model performance vs # of training examples by class.

+- **`Image Stitching`**: This directory contains a demonstration of data augmentation via combining segments of different images within the dataset.

 ## Extra Setup